Leprechauns are the quintessential image that pops in kids’ heads when they’re thinking about St. Patrick’s Day!

 Kids’ St. Patrick’s Day Crafts

 What better way to celebrate St. Patrick’s Day than by doing some fun and festive crafts with your kids?
-Not only will they have a blast getting keeping their hands busy and using their imaginations, but you’ll also help to foster their creativity.
+Not only will they have a blast keeping their hands busy and using their imaginations, but you’ll also help to foster their creativity.

-Here are some of our favorite ideas:
+Here are some of our favorite craft activities for kids:

 Shamrock Craft For Kids – It’s almost St. Patrick’s Day, which means it’s time to get your shamrock on!
-This super simple shamrock craft is perfect for kids of all ages.
+This super simple shamrock is the perfect craft for kids of all ages.
 All you need is a free template, some green paper, and a pair of scissors.
 It’s a great way to practice fine motor skills and have some festive fun!

-Cat Leprechaun Craft – This sweet craft is purr-fect for any leprechaun-loving cat enthusiast!
+Cat Leprechaun Craft – This fun craft is purr-fect for any leprechaun-loving cat enthusiast!
 These adorable little felines allow your kids to work on their cutting, gluing, and coloring skills while having a ton of fun.
 Let your kids get creative and color their feline friends however they want!

 St. Patrick’s Day Kids’ Activities

-These St. Patrick’s Day color by number printables are a great option for parents who want their kids to have a blast while also practicing their number recognition skills.
 Simply print out the worksheets and grab some crayons or markers, and your kids will be ready to color in all of the festive images.
 Plus, they’ll be proud to show off their finished products to everyone they know!

 Your little ones will love these fun and engaging St. Patrick’s Day cutting practice worksheets!
 They’ll have a sham-rocking good time while developing their fine motor skills.
 Full of cute St. Patrick’s Day-themed illustrations, your kids will have the best time snipping away at these fun and festive worksheets.

-If you’re looking for a fun and easy way to keep your kids entertained, why not print out some free leprechaun coloring pages?
 Whether your kids are into rainbows or pots of gold, they’re sure to find a coloring page that they’ll love.
 And the best part is that they can color them in again and again – perfect for those rainy days when they can’t go outside and play.

 Share With Us

-Did you make this craft with your kids or students?
+Did you make this activity with your kids or students?
 We’d love to feature them on our social media!

-For a chance to have your child’s craft featured, simply snap a picture of the completed project and post it to our Facebook page, email it to us directly by clicking here, or use #simpleeverydaymom on your social media!
+For a chance to have your child’s project featured, simply snap a picture of the completed project and post it to our Facebook page, email it to us directly by clicking here, or use #simpleeverydaymom on your social media!

 More Kids’ Activities